 To be an 'accomplished writer', a storyteller — lover of words, a listener, and most of all, an observer.

-I started Virtual Parchment in 2017 as a way to cope with my everyday life.
-What began as a creative outlet for my ideas, turned into a page that healed and helped some of my followers who were battling depression.
+I started Virtual Parchment in 2007 on Blogger as a way to cope with my everyday life.
+In 2017, I brought it to Instagram.
+Soon, it turned into something else.
+It became a vessel that spoke to many of my followers.
+What began as a creative outlet for my ideas, began healing and helped some of my followers who were battling depression.
 Ever since I started out, I have been experimenting with writing styles such as poetry, prose, haiku, one liners, illustrative poems, to name a few.

 Thank you to the one or two people reading this at the wee hours of a day or a night or a whatever that it is.